prof-rossetti/southernct-csc-443-201701/exercises/document-object-model/exercise.md

   + Use JavaScript to change the contents of the message displayed on the page.
   + Use JavaScript to add and remove elements from the page.
 Try adding elements of many kinds.
 Try adding elements nested inside other elements.

+  > ### Further Exploration
+  >
+  > Repeat this exercise two more times.
+On the first repetition, use jQuery instead of vanilla JavaScript to perform the DOM manipulations.
+On the second repetition, use d3 library to perform the DOM manipulations.
+  >
+  > For jQuery DOM manipulation reference, see https://www.w3schools.com/jquery/jquery_dom_add.asp and https://www.w3schools.com/jquery/jquery_dom_remove.asp.
+  >
+  > For d3 DOM selection documentation, see https://github.com/d3/d3/blob/master/API.md#selecting-elements.
+For d3 DOM manipulation documentation, see https://github.com/d3/d3/blob/master/API.md#modifying-elements.